-Do not kid yourself though.
+Do not kid yourself, though.
 Freedom does not last forever.
 Freedom is also not free.
 Freedom will be fought for over and over and over again.
 Perhaps it is just our turn to do the fighting.
-This is not a bad thing though.
+This is not a bad thing, though.
 It helps people appreciate freedom.
 It ensures that freedom is earned.
-Sure, it sucks while we do it but it remains necessary all the same.
+Sure, it sucks while we do it, but it remains necessary all the same.

 I also want you to ponder the idea that if it were not for the Bill of Rights and the Constitution that the government is currently pissing all over, we would not have a leg to stand on in regard to resisting such tyranny in the first place.
 I often refer to it as our legal precedent.
-We know what the mission is because the precedent has been clearly established by those who fought for the very same.
-The foundation is key; not the contorted frame currently being experienced.
+We know the mission because the precedent has been clearly established by those who fought for the same.
+The foundation is key, not the contorted frame currently being experienced.

 Remember the definition of unalienable or inalienable: unable to be taken away from or given away by the possessor.
 IE: cannot be licensed, adjusted, altered, traded, or taken away.
 Live by definition.

 Look at everything we need a license for these days.
 Look at how many of our supposed Rights are altered for any number of reasons.
 Look at the liberties we have traded for the perception of security or political correctness.
 Look at all of the Rights which have been taken away or restricted.
 It is everywhere.
-It is right in front of our faces and yet we do nothing; we say nothing; especially if it is not impacting us personally.
+It is right in front of our faces, and yet we do nothing; we say nothing, especially if it is not impacting us personally.
 Understand that by remaining quiet, we protect and defend nothing.

-Blind Nationalism is what has allowed our Constitution to erode.
+Blind nationalism is what has allowed our Constitution to erode.
 Republicans… you need to wake up.
 Blind nationalism has led to things like excessive taxation, countless unconstitutional laws, unconstitutional enforcement, and an unbelievable amount of corruption.